Any dumbass knows that the nutrition and diets for Muay Thai fighters are almost completely different than the eating habits of everyday people.

 Try not to completely ban certain foods from eating either.

 Now your thinking about Oreo Cookies, right?
 Well, try to stop thinking about them now…

 I bet you can’t!

-See that’s my problem, Oreos are always on my mind.
-When I try really hard to forget about my Oreo addiction it sticks in my mind longer and makes me salivate thinking about dunking that godlike cookie in a glass of milk.
+See, that’s my problem: Oreos are always on my mind.
+When I try really hard to forget about my Oreo addiction, it sticks in my mind longer and makes me salivate thinking about dunking that divine cookie in a glass of milk.

 If you tell yourself your not going to eat a certain type of food or certain snack that you constantly crave, your mind is going to subconsciously make you want it even more and it’ll drive you crazy!!!

 So go ahead, have an Oreo once in awhile… just moderate it and don’t eat the whole box like I do!

 Are you somebody who sits in front of the TV when you eat?

 Or are you somebody who isn’t completely socially awkward so you can actually eat with others?